dusty-phillips/gitifyhg/README.rst

 a mercurial repository from right inside git.
 You do not need to adapt your git workflow in any way aside from cloning a gitifyhg url.

-This is the most robust and usable git to hg bridge currently available.
+To the best of our knowledge, his is the most robust and usable git to hg bridge currently available.
+It has a large test suite and better documentation than the `alternatives we know about <https://github.com/buchuki/gitifyhg/wiki/List-of-git-hg-bridges>`_.
-It has a large test suite (over 70 tests) and better documentation.
-I've tested it on several large mercurial repositories that break with various other git-to-hg bridge projects.
+It has ben testedit on several large mercurial repositories (including that of mercurial itself and the pypy repository) that break with various other git-to-hg bridge projects.
 It has been tested daily in normal workflow scenarios.

 That said, gitifyhg is not yet complete.
 Some of the features that